njwilletts/NBA_fantasy/README.md

 ## Config files

-The configuration files are found in the /data folder.When updating the files it’s important to maintain the same formatting to what has been used previously as that is what the scripts expect.
+The configuration files are found in the /data folder.
+When updating the files it’s important to maintain the same formatting to what has been used previously as that is what the scripts expect.